Balmoral Castle: The Scottish Home of the British Royal Family

 Admission is free of charge at this time, and there is no requirement to book tickets to visit the grounds.

-Please note that there is no access to the Castle Ballroom and the audio tour / mobility scooters are not available at this time.
+The grounds, Mews Gift Shop and Restaurant will be open from 10am until 4pm.
+There is no access to the Castle Ballroom and the audio tour / mobility scooters are not available.

 These prices include admission to the castle, the gardens, and the exhibitions.
-Audio guides are also available for an additional £3.
+Audio guides are also available.

 The castle is a popular tourist destination, so it is advisable to book your tickets in advance, especially during the summer months.